 Teachers pointed out that transparencies are the most frequently used ancillary component.
-They also indicated that they used videos frequently.
-Internet activities were focused primarily on research.
+They also indicated that they use videos frequently.
+Internet activities focused primarily on research.
 Teachers were challenged with having students apply their critical thinking skills to Internet research instead of reports from the source material.
-As part of their planning processes, teachers used CD-ROMs and textbook-related Web sites.
+As part of their planning process, teachers use CD-ROMs and textbook-related Web sites.